What is Click Through Rate and Why CTR is Important?

 Example – Click Through Rate

-The image above is the google maps listing for my search query “pet shop near me”.
 The third listing will surely have the lowest CTR.
 The address is not visible for me to decide if the shop is closest to my location.
 There is no profile image, no customer rating and the listing does not display the store working hours.

 The first and the second listings would get more clicks and hence customer inquiries compared to the third listing.
 The description of the second listing is optimized to get relevant customer inquiries – “kittens and cats”.